Skip to main content

 • Adequate standardized test scores (SAT, ACT, or TEAS)

-#2 Pass the NCLEX Exam
+Step 2: Pass the NCLEX Exam

 The Arizona Board of Nursing (AZBN) currently operates the state’s NCLEX exam.
 While you can register for the test up to two months before your graduation, you can only take the NCLEX once your nursing degree is posted and approved (usually four to six weeks after graduation).
-As part of your state license application (step three, covered below), you can prepare yourself to take the NCLEX exam through these steps:8

 2. Send your application to the AZBN within two years of your graduation.